We’re officially kneecap deep in holiday hoopla and soon to be in full throttle tinsel mode.

-It’s not a good idea to spit it out in your sink because apparently the toxins can clog your sink over time (!!!
-I know!).
+It’s not a good idea to spit it out in your sink because apparently the oil can clog your sink over time.
 After you spit out the oil, rinse your mouth with warm water and brush those pearlies.

 2. Neti Pot

-You might look ridiculous while you’re doing this but that’s kind of the fun of it.
+You might look ridiculous while you’re doing this, but that’s part of the fun of it.
 The Neti Pot offers a gentle form of nasal irrigation (sexy, right?) that’s especially handy when you’re experiencing allergies, sniffles, congestion, or too many chestnuts roasting on an open fire.

 Here’s how to do it.

-Fill your Neti Pot with lukewarm water, add a teaspoon or so of neti salt, stir with a clean finger and put Neti to nose.
+Fill your Neti Pot with lukewarm water, add a teaspoon or so of Neti salt, stir with a clean finger and put the Neti Pot to your nose.
 Next, stand over a sink (or outside), hinge slightly from your hips and tilt your head slightly up, in the direction of the Neti Pot.